 I am Léna Ruisz, a violinist, leader, researcher, and educator specialising in historically informed performance and mindful, awareness-based teaching.

 Trained in Vienna and Basel, Switzerland, I hold master’s degrees in both performance and pedagogy.
-As a recipient of the Swiss Government Excellence Scholarship, I was honoured with a portrait video that follows my artistic and educational work in depth.
+As a recipient of the Swiss Government Excellence Scholarship, I was honoured with a portrait video that follows my artistic and educational work.
+With my chamber ensemble Zuléia we won the 13th International Telemann Competition in 2025.

 Performance and collaboration